Feriman22/portscan-protection/README.md

 ## Changelog

+>16-08-2022
+- Bugfix: iptables flush has been removed
+- using _printf_ instead of _echo -e_
+- Small text modifications

 >05-04-2021
 - Whitelist editor improved
 - Installer not copied twice on the server thanks to direct install from GitHub